Krish120003/Krish120003/README.md

 # hello!

-I like to run code that runs fast.
+I like to write code that runs fast.

 I recently wrote a [JSON Parser in Rust](https://www.krish.gg/blog/json-parser-in-rust)!